bateskevin/PSAtlas/README.md

 the lessons and learn new stuff other people submitted or if you feel confortable sharing your knowledge contribute lessons yourself.

+Provide a interactive way to learn about your project by adding a lesson on it on PWSHSchool.

 ## Learn how to use it

 Check out the [documentation for the students](docs/Students.md)